 Historic Dubrovnik is known as the “Pearl of the Adriatic.”
 It’s astounding scenery and architecture make for an incredible getaway to a cultural landmark in Croatia.
-As an Acupuncturist-at-Sea, I spent a couple days in this port-of-call and enjoy sharing the highlights of Dubrovnik’s Walled City Tour.
+As an Acupuncturist-at-Sea, I spent 2 days in this port-of-call and enjoy sharing the highlights of Dubrovnik’s Walled City Tour and Lovrijenac Fortress.

 This ancient city’s Old Town is entirely surrounded with defensive stone walls completed in the 16th century.
 Furthermore, the walls stretch for 2 km, encompassing most of the city and reaching a maximum height of 25 m (83 ft).
 Because Dubrovnik was vulnerable to foreign attacks, the fortification was built to protect their beautiful city.
 One of the best ways to experience the Old Town is to walk the walls of Dubrovnik.